everx-labs/samples/solidity/README.md

 tvm_linker compile <MyContract>.code --lib <path_to_stdlib_sol.tvm> [-w 0] [--abi-json <MyContract>.abi.json] [--genkey <path_to_key_file>]
 ```

-This commang will print the contract address and generate the \<MyContractAddress\>.tvc file.
+This command will print the contract address and generate the \<MyContractAddress\>.tvc file.
 Get StateInit using Python:

 ```